patrickpr/YAOG/docs/02-maindoc.md

 * Save/load : Save/load on disk

-* Test : test if the key os correct (doesn't work for DSA)
+* Test : test if the key is correct (doesn't work for DSA)

-* Encrypt/Decrypt : the key and output result in PEM format.
+* Encrypt/Decrypt : encrypt or decrypt the key and output result in PEM format.
 Cipher used is the one in the top "Key" group.

 PKCS12
 ------